-Pre- or Co-requisite: CHEM 121 and CHEM 123L or CHEM 131L.
-(Credit not allowed for both BIOL 201 and 219)Note: At UNM-LA, this class includes a two hour lab instead of the discussion required at UNM-Albuquerque.
+Pre- or corequisite: (CHEM 121 and CHEM 123L) or (AP CHEM 3-5) and MATH 121.
+(Credit not allowed for both BIOL 201 and 219)

+Note: Students who completed AP Chemistry in high school should see the instructor of record or Biology Department Advisor.
+At UNM-LA, this class includes a two hour lab instead of the discussion required at UNM-Albuquerque.